 - Presence of hormone-dependent tumors: Gonadorelin peptide must be avoided as it may lead to androgens production, and this increased presence of androgens in the body can worsen the condition.

 Gonadorelin peptide has a short distribution half-life of 2 to 10 minutes – meaning it starts showing its effects within 10 minutes.
 The peptide is believed to undergo hydrolysis by certain endogenous enzymes and is then broken down into short inactive peptide components.
 This hydrolysis of the peptide occurs within 40 minutes of administration.(8)

-Gonadorelin is a potent decapeptide acting as a gonadotropin-releasing hormone (GnRH) agonist.
-It helps equilibrate the levels of gonadotropin luteinizing hormone (LH) and follicle-stimulating hormone (FSH) in the body.
+Gonadorelin is a decapeptide, a gonadotropin-releasing hormone (GnRH) agonist.
+It has the potential to equilibrate the levels of gonadotropin luteinizing hormone (LH) and follicle-stimulating hormone (FSH) in the body.

-Gonadorelin peptide helps regulate LH and FSH synthesis and release levels by acting on the GnRH receptors located in the pituitary gland.
-Gonadorelin is used to treat breast and prostate cancer and is undergoing evaluation for its therapeutic effects in osteoporosis, Alzheimer’s, dementia, and ovarian and prostate cancer.
+Gonadorelin peptide may help regulate LH and FSH synthesis and release levels by acting on the GnRH receptors located in the pituitary gland.
+Gonadorelin is being studied for its potential to treat breast and prostate cancer and is undergoing evaluation for its therapeutic effects in osteoporosis, Alzheimer’s, dementia, and ovarian and prostate cancer.

 - National Center for Biotechnology Information.
 PubChem Compound Summary for CID 638793, Gonadorelin. https://pubchem.ncbi.nlm.nih.gov/compound/Gonadorelin.

 - Philip GA Thomas, Alain Fontbonne, Drugs and reproduction. https://www.sciencedirect.com/topics/pharmacology-toxicology-and-pharmaceutical-science/gonadorelin-acetate